 Heather Ewings lives and writes on the land of the Pallittorre people of Northern Tasmania.
-She is a Tasmanian author with a MA in Modern History and a particular interest in Tasmanian colonial times, as well as the much older stories that fall into the category of myth or folktale.
+She is a Tasmanian author with a MA in Modern History and a particular interest in Tasmanian colonial times, as well as anything myth or folktale.

 Heather’s short stories have been published in many different places around the web, including Asymmetry Fiction, and narratorInternational, and have been included in the anthologies: ‘Chronos: An Anthology of Time Drabbles’, and ‘Insignia Vol 1: Japanese Fantasy Stories’.
 Her work has also received awards: both ‘Ermaline’s Feast’ and ‘Sanctuary’ received an honorary mention in the now defunct, Five Stop Story competition, in April and June 2011 respectively.
 Her flash fiction piece, ‘Saviour’ was shortlisted for the 2012 Ink Tears Flash Fiction Competition.

 Heather writes in-between homeschooling her two oldest children and running after an active pre-schooler.She also makes beeswax candles for the family business, and occasionally attempts to garden, if the weather is good.